MicrosoftDocs/win32/desktop-src/NetMon2/imonitor.md

 ---
-Description: The IMonitor interface provides methods that control monitor operation.
+description: The IMonitor interface provides methods that control monitor operation.
 These methods are called by the Monitor Control Service (MCSVC). ms.assetid: 53140e7d-c3a1-45cd-aaa4-c6f5021a6102
 title: IMonitor interface (Netmon.h) ms.topic: reference